robpetty/bookremarks/README.md

 <img src="images/bookremarks session view.png" width="250">

-# BookRemark
+# BookRemarks
-A better way to track content via bookmarking.
+A better way to track content via bookmarking and content capture.

 # Summary
 A Chrome extension groundwork, building towards a tool to help organize captured data for ease of use later.